InterCity and EuroCity trains from Germany to Switzerland

 How to get the cheapest tickets

 - Prices may vary by the date and time of traveling.
 It helps if your travel date and time are flexible.
-You can book up to 3 months before traveling.
+You can book up to 3 months before traveling, but often even earlier.
 Please find prices here;

-- There are cheap night train tickets if you book early (up to 4 months ahead of time).
+- There are cheap night train tickets if you book early.
 These trains are not available on all routes;

 - Check if there are promotions;